z5259552/infs2605/README.md

     - The command has finished executing once no more lines of information continue to appear in the Terminal and you just have the same prompt you had when you first opened the Terminal.

-3. Now execute this command:
+3. Open the Finder program on your Mac, and use the keyboard shortcut Command + SHIFT + G to open the "Go to Folder" pop-up.

+4. Copy and paste the following path:

     ```
-    /usr/libexec/java_home | tr -d '\n' | pbcopy
+    /Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home
     ```
-    - The first part, `/usr/libexec/java_home`, identifies the location of the JDK we installed in step 2.
-    - The pipe symbol, `|`, sends information from the first part to the second part.
-    - `tr -d '\n'` strips away the "new line" ("enter") symbol.
-    - `pbcopy` copies data to the clipboard.

-4. Go to Finder, and use the keyboard shortcut Command + SHIFT + G to open the "Go to Folder" pop-up.
-Now use Command + V to paste the data we acquired in step 3.

 5. Now you are in a folder with items `bin`, `bundle`, `conf`, ... `man`, `release`.
 Open the folder called `jmods`.
 You will now see that it contains a lot of files that all end with the file extension `.jmod`.